-For important dates and information about applying for a graduate research degree please visit our Application deadlines web page.
+For important dates and information about applying for a graduate research degree please visit our Graduate research web page.

 Who should I contact about the supervision of my research project?

 For more information about identifying your research interests and seeking potential supervisors please visit our Graduate research web page.

 What are the tuition fees for graduate research programs?

 Domestic students do not pay tuition fees for research study.
 These students are offered graduate research places under the Commonwealth Government's Research Training Program (RTP).

 International students should consult the Study Fees web page for details about calculating your fees, the cost of living in Melbourne, and the Overseas Student Health Cover (OSHC).

 What scholarships are available?